biomedbigdata/website/content/authors/quirin_manz/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- PhD Students
 - Members
-- BSc and MSc students

 weight: 34
 ---

-Since 2016 I am studying Bioinformatics at the LMU and TUM.
-For my bachelor thesis I joined to ListLab in 2019 to look into histone modifications' impact on alternative splicing.
-Since August 2019 I'm working as a hiwi.
+From 2016 to 2022, I studied Bioinformatics as B.Sc. and M.Sc. in a joint program at the LMU and TUM.
+For my Bachelor's Thesis, I joined the ListLab in 2019 to look into histone modifications' impact on alternative splicing.
+From August 2019 until the end of 2022, I worked as a student research assistant in the group.
+My Master's Thesis in the scope of the [IHEC Integrative Analysis](https://ihec-epigenomes.org/research/integrative-analysis/) project expanded the idea of the Bachelor's Thesis and added DNA methylation to the epigenetic marks that were associated with alternative splicing.
+Since 2023 I have continued as a doctoral student/Ph.D. candidate for the [REPO4EU](https://repo4.eu/) project to build a knowledge base for drug repurposing.